pmcalabrese/node-scaffolder/README.md

     npm init

-now you can run npg
+now you can run node-scaffolder

     node-scaffolder

-follow the questions... and you are set, now you can run
+you will be prompted with some questions follow them... and you are set, no more copy and paste :) .
+Now you can install the dependencies with

     npm install

-and finally
+for iand finally run it with

     npm start